ksu-cs-textbooks/cis526/content/02-http/02-browser-requests.md

 Before we get too deep in the details of what a request is, and how it works, let's explore the primary kind of request you're already used to making - requests originating from a browser.
 Every time you use a browser to browse the Internet, you are creating a series of HTTP (or HTTPS) requests that travel across the networks between you and a web server, which responds to your requests.

 To help illustrate how these requests are made, we'll once again turn to our developer tools.
-Open the example page <a href='{{<static "examples/1.2.1/index.html">}}' target='_blank'>this link</a>.
+Open the example page <a href='{{<static "examples/2.2.1/index.html">}}' target='_blank'>this link</a>.
 On that tab, open your developer tools with `CTRL + SHIFT + i` or by right-clicking the page and selecting "Inspect" from the context menu.
 Then choose the "Network" tab:

 ![Selecting the network tab in the developer tools]({{<static "images/2.2.1.png">}})

-The network tab displays details about each request teh browser makes.
+The network tab displays details about each request the browser makes.
 Initially it will probably be empty, as it does not log requests while not open.
 Try refreshing the page - you should see it populate with information:

 ![The populated network tab]({{<static "images/2.2.2.png">}})